 Be careful how far you follow these tangents, though.
 If Alice were a NaNoWriMo contestant, her constant adventures in Wonderland would impact her daily word count.

 According to editor Kaitlin Severini, perfection isn't exactly best friends with NaNoWriMo authors either.
 “When your goal is 1,667 words a day, you can't obsess over the quality of your writing; just write, and revise later.”

 17. You can't fix something that doesn't exist

 “Ignore the nasty voice in your head," urges editor Constance Renfrow.
 "The one that says your story isn't any good or that everything you're doing is wrong — and just keep writing.
 It's easier to fix something that's already written than it is to be completely perfect on the first try.”

 18. Nobody needs to see what you've written

 "I did NaNoWriMo in 2009, and it changed my writing life," says author and beloved blogger Joanna Penn.
 "My biggest tip would be to use the time to play.
 Don't take it too seriously.
 No one ever needs to see what you write.
 So let go of any self-censorship and let it rip on the page.
 Don't hold back."

-19. Use your NaNoWriMo draft to gather ideas for your subsequent drafts
+19. Think of your draft as a way to gather ideas for subsequent drafts

 "First drafts are all about putting sand in the sandbox; you come back to build a castle later," says editor Rebecca Heyman.
 "The goal of NaNoWriMo should be to collect as much sand in the box as you can.
 Give yourself the resources you need to approach subsequent drafts with plenty of options.
 Not every grain of sand will end up being part of your masterpiece, and that's okay.
 Just get the sand in the box, and go from there."